-1) Vacation shall must be taken in tenths (0.10) of an hour minimum increments of one-half hour.

-3) Department Managers or their designee shall approve vacation requests from their respective staff members with due consideration for the desires of the entire staff and for the work requirements of the department or field office.
-Vacation schedules may be altered to allow the department or field office to meet emergency or unanticipated situations.

-5)-Employees with a minimum balance of 120 hours of vacation on December 1st of each year, are eligible to submit an irrevocable election to cash-out up to forty (40) hours twice per year, for a maximum of eighty (80\) hours per payroll calendar year.
+- 1) Vacation must be taken in tenths (0.10) of an hour minimum increments. - 2) Department Managers or their designee shall approve vacation requests from their respective staff members with due consideration for the desires of the entire staff and for the work requirements of the department or field office.
+Vacation schedules may be altered to allow the department or field office to meet emergency or unanticipated situations. - 3) Employees with a minimum balance of 120 hours of vacation on December 1st of each year, are eligible to submit an irrevocable election to cash-out up to 40 hours twice per year, for a maximum of 80 hours per payroll calendar year.
 In accordance with IRS regulations, vacation hours cashed out must be accrued in the payroll calendar year following the cash-out election.
 Such irrevocable elections must be received in writing by the Finance Department no later than December 1st for any cash-out payment to be made in the following calendar year.
-Cash-out payments shall be paid to the employee in June and/or December.
+Cash-out payments shall be paid to the employee in June and/or December. - 4) Upon termination, an employee shall be paid at their current hourly rate of pay for any vacation accrued but not used. - 5) Upon request of the employee and approval of the Department Manager and Human Resources Manager, vacation may be used to extend an employee's retirement date from the District up to two pay periods.